-Imagine the differences in product selection and store presentation with each category definition.
+Then, imagine the differences.
+You would change product selection and store presentation with a different category definition.

-Category definition needs to be grounded in customer insights from several sources.
-Use affinity purchases while data mining market basket transactions.
-Be aware that affinity analyses can be misleading if retailers do not carry a wide enough breadth of product to be a full solution.
-For example, if a limited assortment grocer did an affinity analysis on birthday cakes, it may discover that the customers also purchased ice cream, paper plates and candles.
-It could, however, overlook that customers purchased the remainder of their needs somewhere else.
-Because it does not carry wrapping paper, cards, balloons and invitations) elsewhere.
+First, category definition needs to be grounded in customer insights.
+Use several sources.
+Conduct affinity analyses of market baskets.
+Be aware that they can be misleading if you do not carry a wide enough selection to be a full solution.
+For example, let’s say a grocer did an affinity analysis on birthday cakes.
+It discovers that customers also purchase ice cream, paper plates and candles.
+However, It could overlook that customers purchase the rest of their needs somewhere else.
+Because it does not carry wrapping paper, cards, balloons and invitations.

-Be careful when using primary customer observational research and self-reported diaries to understand your customers.
-Customer observations are expensive and time consuming.
-Self-reported diaries are notoriously inaccurate.
+Be careful when using primary observational research.
+Ditto self-reported diaries.
+Primary research is expensive and time consuming.
+Self-reported diaries are inaccurate.

-For most retailers, the most cost effective customer insights come from vendor reviews.
-Customer research from top vendors along with emerging niche vendors are rich.
-Niche vendors are usually the first to recognize and exploit new customer patterns.
+For most retailers, affordable research comes from vendors.
+Combine research from top vendors with emerging niche vendors.
+Niche vendors are usually the first to recognize new customer patterns.
 Established vendors seldom recognize changes.
-Their focus on current product lines and customer segments can create blind spots.
-Take, for example, the difference between established cleaning vendors like P&G or SC Johnson were late to recognize the demand for low-chemical cleaning products.
-Early trends were recognized by vendors like Mrs. Myers and Seventh Generation in recognizing the growing demand for less chemically-intensive home cleaning products.
+Their focus on current product lines and customers can create blind spots.
+For example, established vendors like P&G or SC Johnson were late to recognize the demand for low-chemical cleaning products.
+Early trends were recognized by vendors like Mrs. Myers and Seventh Generation.

-For retailers trying to glimpse the future to meet changing customer demand, using shopper trends from every available resource helps create true category definitions.
+In summary, retailers trying to glimpse the future need to understand the earliest changes in customer demands.
+Use shopper trends from every available resource to create true category definitions.
 Then revisit the categories each review cycle.